C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 - **Default output device only.** The boosted copy plays to the default device.
 If you switch output devices mid-boost, the booster stops safely - press Start again.
 - **System sounds as their own target are best-effort.** The Volume Mixer entry has process id 0; there is no supported API to capture that session alone.
 The checkbox tries anyway.
 If Windows refuses, use **Boost all audio on this device**, which includes system sounds because it captures everything except the booster.
 - **Boost all audio ducks every session** on the default device, not only the apps you had checked.
 New apps that start making sound are ducked too, until you stop.
+- **The booster will not boost an app it is running inside.** Per-app capture takes the target's whole process tree, so if you launch the booster *from* a program - a shell, a script, a terminal - and then boost that same program, it would capture its own boosted output, amplify it again, and run away into feedback at whatever the slider says.
+Double-clicking the exe is never affected, because its parent is Explorer.
+The case is detected before any audio starts and refused with an explanation; "Boost all audio" is immune either way, since it captures everything *except* the booster.
 - **Protected (DRM) audio paths** may deliver silence to the capture API; if an app produces silence when boosted, that is why.
 - **Anti-cheat safe by construction**: nothing is injected into any process - the audio is read through a public OS API, same as OBS.
 Games cannot tell the difference.
 - **Unsigned exe**: SmartScreen or an antivirus may warn on first run - expected for any home-built exe.
 The full source sits next to it, and `Build-Booster.cmd` reproduces the exe from that source using only Windows' own compiler.